 Joseph Pilates believed that focusing on breathing was vital.
 “It is tragically deplorable,” he once said, “to contemplate the millions who have never mastered the art of correct breathing.”

 Pilates is not just about great posture and a rock-hard core.
-It is more than just a physical exercise, and can radically enhance mental, emotional and spiritual wellbeing.
+It is more than just a physical exercise, and can radically enhance mental, emotional and spiritual well being too.

-Pilates actually reverses our natural physical decline and nearly 40 years after Joseph Pilates’ death, his methods offer a potent antidote to 21st civilisation’s sedentary, screen-fixated ways.'Civilisation impairs physical fitness.' - Joseph Pilates Click To Tweet
+Pilates actually reverses our natural physical decline and nearly 40 years after Joseph Pilates’ death, his methods still offer a potent antidote to 21st civilisation’s sedentary, screen-fixated ways.

 The benefits of Pilates are far-reaching.
 Through the development and maintenance of the entire system of body, mind and spirit, practitioners of Pilates are able – both literally and figuratively – to walk taller.